 The history of wrestling boasts an incredible span of over 4,000 years.
-The sport reaches far back into antiquity, having taken hold of cultures across the globe throughout the ages.
+The sport reaches far back into antiquity, taking hold of cultures across the globe throughout the ages.
 It is perhaps one of the most widely practiced sports in history, leaving a slew of artifacts, documents, and legends in its wake.

 Ancient Chinese culture hosted a small collection of wrestling sports, such as jiao di and its cousin jiao li.
 The former appears to have been a competitive wrestling or grappling sport, while the latter was a martial art with apparent elements of grappling.
 Evidence of such sports is apparent in archaeological findings of lei tai (raised fighting platforms), the earliest of which has been dated back to the Qin Dynasty (221–206 BC).
 These platforms were often used for king-of-the-ring style competitions, in which two competitors would try to push each other off the edge.
 These sports may be the earliest examples of this style of wrestling.

 Sumo is likely one of the first sports to come to mind in a study of the history of wrestling.
 Claims regarding the sport’s history are controversial, as many sources cite legends of sumo’s practice that stretch back beyond a thousand years ago.
 This has come about, in part, due to a dual-history nature of the sport – that is, two separate practices with two separate histories that were combined together, creating an confusing picture of the history of sumo.